Luke0094/A-Better-Way-Through-Internet/README.md

 Firefox: [https://addons.mozilla.org/en-US/firefox/addon/workingvpn-the-vpn-that-works/](https://addons.mozilla.org/en-US/firefox/addon/workingvpn-the-vpn-that-works/)

-*This step will permit you to use a free vpn service without limit, take note that this is not the fastest nor the most secure but will work*
+*This step will permit you to use a free vpn service without limit, take note that this is not the fastest nor the most secure but will work.*

 **YOUTUBE**